Wadham School: Links with middle schools

 Wadham School receives pupils from two Middle Schools (ages 9–13), Maiden Beech in Crewkerne and Swanmead in Ilminster.
-Close links are maintained with these schools, with members of the senior management teams of the three schools meeting regularly and departments maintaining constant liaison through INSET, by visits to each other’s schools and by formal meetings.
+Close links are maintained with these schools, with members of the senior management teams of the three schools meeting regularly and departments maintaining constant liaison through INSET, by visits to each other's schools and by formal meetings.
 From time to time the three schools hold joint INSET (in-service education and training programme) days.
 (There is also very close collaboration with other schools in the area particularly in the field of professional development courses for staff.)

-There are nine First Schools (5-9) from where pupils eventually come on to Wadham School, six servicing Maiden Beech and three Swanmead.
+There are nine First Schools (5-9) from where pupils eventually come on to Wadham School, six servicing Maiden Beech and three Swan.

 Ofsted: Special Measures

 In November 2005, Wadham was placed into Special measures after failing an Ofsted inspection.
 In June 2007 Wadham successfully left Special Measures, after a full Ofsted inspection showed the school had sufficiently progressed.